Continue reading on DataGuidance with:

 The current regulation on data privacy is the Law.

 Data subjects have the right of access, rectification, cancellation, and objection.
-Nevertheless, currently these rights are not commonly exercised by data subjects.
-Despite this, the National Consumer Service ('SERNAC'), established in 2010 a 'Do Not Disturb List' (only available in Spanish here) to avoid unwanted (spam) promotional communications, which is enforced by SERNAC.
+Nevertheless, currently, these rights are not commonly exercised by data subjects.
+Despite this, the National Consumer Service (SERNAC), established in 2010 a 'Do Not Disturb List' (only available in Spanish here) to avoid unwanted (spam) promotional communications, which is enforced by SERNAC.

 However, the Law does not include a detailed list of violations, thus hindering compliance and enforcement.
-The highest fines amount to $3,500 and, in absence of a data privacy authority, claims are filed in court.
+The highest fines amount to $3,500 and, in the absence of a data privacy authority, claims are filed in court.

-However, on 24 December 2021, came into force pro consumer Law No. 21.398 of 24 December 2021 that Establishes Measures to Encourage the Protection of Consumer Rights (only available in Spanish here) ('Pro Consumer Law').
+However, on December 24, 2021, came into force pro consumer Law No. 21.398 of December 24, 2021, that Establishes Measures to Encourage the Protection of Consumer Rights (only available in Spanish here) (Pro Consumer Law).
 The Pro Consumer Law grants SERNAC supervisory power regarding personal data processed within a consumer relation, provided that such faculties do not fall within the legal competence of another regulatory entity.
 Consequently, the foregoing leaves the power of the Agency safe, as proposed in the Bill.

 Likewise, the Pro Consumer Law allows class actions to protect the consumer collective or diffuse interest, to request compensation upon breaches in relation to their personal data.